BrightfieldTechAcademy/Curriculum/README.md

 # Curiculum for Various Programs at Brightfield Tech Academy

-## Explorers Program for High School Leavers
+## Flagship Program - Explorers Program for High School Leavers
 * Estimated months: 5
 * Contact hours: 4 hours a day(Monday - Friday)
 * Number of students per track: 10(based on center size and number of laptops)